The git add command for beginners

 What does the git add command do?

-The git add command is used to select the files to be included in the next git commit.
+Developers use the git add command to select the files to be included in the next git commit.

 Git’s primary purpose is to act as a version control tool.
-This means Git can track the changes that happen to files and folders in your software project over time.
+This means Git can track the changes to files and folders in your software project over time.

-However, Git doesn’t behave like the autosave feature in Microsoft Word.
+However, Git doesn’t behave like Microsoft Word’s autosave feature.
 Instead, when you add, update or delete a file, you must inform Git that you want that file tracked and saved as part of the next commit.

 How does the git add command work?